EquityTeam Gold Logo Silver Text

 • Retain all tax forms and statements for at least seven years.

-One of the best ways to simplify tax season is to work with a professional property management company.
+One of the best ways to simplify tax season is to work with a professional management company.
 These companies handle tenants and maintenance, provide detailed financial reports and ensure your expenses are well-documented.
-A good property manager will give you:
+A good rental property manager will give you:

-• Monthly income and expense reports.
+• Monthly rental income and expense reports.

 • Accurate year-end summaries.